 9. Take Photos

 Photography is a favorite hobby of many designers, and the two fields have a lot in common.
 Not only is photography a fun activity, but it can also be a learning experience for designers.
 Things like composition and colors are critical to good photography, and the lessons can also be applied to graphic design.
-For more on the subject, see Why Designers Should Take Up Photography at Design Instruct.
+For more on the subject, see our post,14 Amazing Resources That Reveal the Secrets of DIY Photography.

 Taking up photography as a hobby is ideal because it is possible regardless of how much, or how little, time you have available.
 Subjects for photography are all around us.
 You don’t have to leave your town, or even your house, to start experimenting with photography.
 And you also don’t need an expensive camera, simple point and shoot cameras will do for these purposes.
 If you enjoy it and you want to take it further a more expensive camera can wind up being a good investment.